 A wildfire preparation checklist will help you to know that your house is as well-protected as possible and that you have a plan when fire starts coming your way.

-Rosie and I know this all too well.
+We know this all too well.
 In Christmas 2019 I flew from my home in Canada back to Australia to help my father and mother protect their property from the ferocious ‘Megablaze’ that burned through the state of New South Wales.

 The fire came so close to our home that we stood and watched it sneaking toward us: